mrworf/plexupdate/README.md

 ## Why am I getting a warning about email and password being deprecated?

 Since just storing your password in plexupdate.conf isn't secure, plexupdate will now use a "token" instead.
-To make this warning just re-run the installer (`extras/installer.sh`) or manually remove `EMAIL` and `PASS` from your plexupdate.conf.
+To make this warning go away just re-run the installer (`extras/installer.sh`) or manually remove `EMAIL` and `PASS` from your plexupdate.conf.
 For more details, see [this wiki article](https://github.com/mrworf/plexupdate/wiki/Authenticating-with-Plex-Pass).

 # Need more information?